srevinsaju/sugar-activity-build/README.md

 static website resources which was used to build the [sugarappstore](https://sugarstore.netlify.app) which is continuously deployed to upstream

+## Flatpaks
+If you / someone else created a flatpak, which is not recognized by the generator as a Flatpak, then please create a Pull Request to update the Flatpak database on [sugarlabs-appstore/sugarappstore](https://github.com/sugarlabs-appstore/sugarappstore/blob/oop-ss/saasbuild/data/flatpak.json).

 Check out [Releases](https://github.com/srevinsaju/sugar-activity-build/releases/tag/latest) to download a release asset which is periodical basis.

 ## Copyright